RYULLEE/CS489_final_project/README.md

   - Designed to activate on Naver News and Entertainment pages.
   - URLs are dynamically checked before enabling functionalities.

+- **Domain Restriction Logic:**
+  - The extension uses a **background script** to fetch the current tab's domain.
+  - The script ensures that the extension only activates on supported domains (e.g., Naver News).
+  - If an unsupported domain is detected, the extension shows an alert to guide the user.

 - **Error Handling:**
   - If the user navigates to an unsupported page, a prompt notifies them to switch to a supported site.